July 31 through August 3, 2014

 Continuous Entertainment on four Stages delight adults and children alike at this most family friendly event, Miscellaneous Roving Clowns, Medicine Show & Musicians, Square & Line Dancing, Swan Paddle Boat Rides, Cloggers, Festival Foods from Roast Pork to Preaching Pies, Homemade Ice Cream to Sassafras Iced Tea draw lines of shoppers seeking refreshment and entertainment.

 The Festivities and Amish Acres

-Amish Acres Tour, Rides, Shops, Famous Family-Style Restaurant, Wine Tasting Room, The Round Barn Theatre Showing Plain and Fancy, and Hank Williams: Lost Highway, which will be presented on the outdoor Americana on Parade Stage on Thursday evening of the festival.
+Amish Acres Tour, Rides, Shops, Famous Family-Style Restaurant, Wine Tasting Room, The Round Barn Theatre Showing Plain and Fancy, and Little Women the Broadway Musical, which will be presented on the outdoor Americana on Parade Stage on Thursday evening of the festival.

 Adult Gate Admission $7.00

 Groups of 20 – 80: $6.00 per person